Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Frank Winfield Woolworth sits at his Louis Quattorze desk in the Empire Room atop the Woolworth Building, tallest in the world.
 This picture was taken in 1919 shortly before Frank's death.

-Frank Winfield Woolworth was one of the world's great communicators.
+Frank Woolworth was a great communicator.
 He wrote to his stores every day, with an ecletic mix of instructions, sales tips and news from his travels.
-When on buying trips to Europe he took pleasure in describing the new products that he had planned for his, but left room to describe the local scenery, costumes and even the food in the hotel restaurant.
-The tradition was maintained by the next generation of Company Executives, both in Britain and North America.
-President Hubert Parson, for example, wrote at length of his visit to the new Oxford Street, London, W1 store for its opening in 1924.
+When on buying trips he evangelized the new products he had chosen, but also shared details of the local scenery, costumes and even the food he had eaten..
+The tradition was maintained by his successors.
+For example Hubert Parson waxed lyrical about a new flagship store in Oxford Street, London, W1, which he had been privileged to open in 1924.

-Metro News and Views Logo from 1933Then in June 1933 a member of the team at the Metropolitan District Office had a brainwave.
-They suggested a magazine which would seek input from the stores as well as conveying news from the office.
-The Office staff offered to type the journal in their lunch breaks.
-Copies were offered to staff for threepence (1¼p) "to cover our costs".
+Metro News and Views Logo from 1933Then in June 1933 the Metropolitan District Office had a brainwave.
+It created a magazine which sought input from the staff as well as conveying news from the office.
+District Office staff typed the journal in their lunch breaks.
+They gambled correctly that store staff would fund the cost of production at threepence (1¼p).

 Edition 1, Vol 1 of Metropolitan News and Views - the unofficial magazine of F. W. Woolworth & Co.
 Ltd. stores in London and the South from June 1933

 The initial run was limited to a hundred copies, which was the maximum number that could be printed from a single master on the office's Gestetner machine.
-They sold out quickly.
+These sold out quickly.
 A local printer was hired to produce the second edition and the print-run was increased to five hundred.
-That also sold out.
+Those also sold out.

 Metropolitan News and Views - the unofficial house journal of F. W. Woolworth & Co.
 Ltd. Metropolitan Region.
 Volume 2, Edition 1 was professionally printed in the Quarto page-size which was to become a hallmark of company magazines for the next ten years.
 It was printed by Duttons of Liverpool.

 Frank Daniel Sprague, Regional Manager for the Metropolitan Region of F. W. Woolworth & Co.
-Ltd. from 1925 to 1935 - universally known as "the boss"After a year in print the magazine had built a a regular readership of 5,000 from 2,000 printed copies.
-The threepenny cover price funded typesetting by the Company Printer, Duttons of Liverpool, who were able to reproduce photos and cartoon drawings.
+Ltd. from 1925 to 1935 - universally known as "the boss"Within a year the run quadrupled to 2,000 copies, reaching 5,000 staff.
+This was enough to finance professional typesetting by the Company Printers, Duttons of Liverpool, allowing photos and cartoons for the first time.

-The two District Managers had seats on the Woolworth Board.
-Sprague was able to share news of the popularity of his team's venture into publishing.
+Sprague and his Northern counterpart had seats on the Board.
+Sprague was able to share news of the popularity of his venture into publishing.
 The Chairman, William Stephenson, was taken with the idea.
 All were agreed that it would be good to have a way of communicating directly with the shopfloor staff across the 620 stores.
 The Board adopted the idea, and set the wheels in motion for the first new Company magazine to be published in good time for Christmas 1935.

 Cheerio Sir, the evocative back cover of the first Woolworth staff magazine of World War II.

-They also give a largely uncensored snapshot of life on the Home Front, including shortages on the counters, the voluntary work undertaken by many of the staff as Special Constables, ARP Wardens, Auxiliary Nurses and in the Women's Voluntary Service.
-From 1941 they include details of the fallen and those reported missing, and by 1942 there are evocative letters and hand-drawn cards from prisoners-of-war who had received New Bonds in their red cross parcels.
+The magazines also give a largely uncensored snapshot of life on the Home Front, including product shortages, the staff's voluntary work as ARP Wardens, Special Constables, Auxiliary Nurses and in the Women's Voluntary Service.
+From 1941 they include details of the fallen and those reported missing, and by 1942 there are evocative letters and hand-drawn cards from prisoners-of-war who had received copies of The New Bond in their red cross parcels.

-The magazines also report the fund-raising initiatives at home that saw colleagues and Directors buy Spitfires for the RAF, fund a number of Homes for Orphans and take part in local initiatives like 'Blackburn's £1m tribute'.
-The final wartime issues, which were published by the American parent company as a sign of solidarity, also report the road to victory, demobilisation and the gradual return to normality as survivors returned home and resumed work for the Company.
+The magazines also report on fund-raising initiatives that saw colleagues and Directors buy Spitfires for the RAF, build Homes for Orphans and work in local communities.
+The 1944-1946 issues document the road to victory, demobilisation and the rebuilding once the survivors returned to work.

 The final slimline editions of the New Bond from the 1970s.
 It was replaced by a newspaper, the Woolworth News